LuisAyuso/CookingCode/src/chapter2/baby.md

 Every expression in any language has a type.
 Just like cooking: some broth and toppings of any kind makes a soup while some sweet dough with some icing makes a cake.
 Whenever you serve the cake in a pan, dish or chopping board depends on how picky the cook is.

-Languages can be more or less type sensitive: the big picture here is that some languages like Javascript or Python are able to infer the type of a given variable from the expression we use to initialize it, and other languages force us to write up front what kind of content this container is going to hold.
+Languages can be more or less type sensitive: the big picture here is that some languages like JavaScript or Python are able to infer the type of a given variable from the expression we use to initialize it, and other languages force us to write up front what kind of content this container is going to hold.

 A word of warning: serving soup on a flat dish may turn in disaster, having appointed in the recipe to use a bowl may make life easier on the long cooks.
 I have experienced that strongly typed languages are more robust as the project grows, while dynamic typing is much faster (to develop and test) in the early prototyping phases.
 You may choose your weapon depending on the scope and resources available.